NoviSystems/django-skeleton/README.md

     remove them if you're copy-pasting the config into the file instead of pasting bash commands.

+    Also, if this host is itself behind another Nginx reverse proxy that does SSL termination, remove the X-Forwarded-Proto header line and make sure the upstream proxy adds it.

     Also make sure to add any additional static directories such as your media files, if that applies to your project.
 * `nginx -t` to make sure the config passes syntax validation